Gamma-Ray Imaging Spectrometer: Specifications

 The GRIS instrument was flown with a helium-filled balloon to a typical altitude of 40 km.

 The GRIS instrument carried seven n-type germanium detectors with a range of sensitivity between 20 and 8000 keV and a combined energy resolution of 1.8 keV at an energy of 500 keV.
 Each detector was 6.5 cm in diameter by 6.5 cm deep (among the largest in the world at the time), for a total detector area of 242 cm2 and a total detector volume of 1560 cm3.
 The liquid nitrogen-cooled detectors were shielded on all sides by 15 cm of NaI active anticoincidence shielding for rejection of background events.
-The instrument had a three-sigma narrow line sensitivity of 1.7 x 10^{−4} picohenries per square centimeter per second at 500 keV over 12 hours, and a field of view (FWHM) of 17 degrees at 500 keV.
+The instrument had a three-sigma narrow line sensitivity of 1.7 × 10^{−4} picohenries per square centimeter per second at 500 keV over 12 hours, and a field of view (FWHM) of 17 degrees at 500 keV.

 The experimental payload had a weight of 1634 kg, and used 350 Watts of power.
 It relied on a momentum wheel for azimuth control, and a magnetic pointing reference, with a star tracker and Sun sensor for verification.
 The instrument delivered telemetry at a rate of 55.2 kbps.